carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

     destinationRepo: myname/exact-app
 ```

+Given we provide the above configuration to the following command

+`imgpkg copy -b public-reg.io/bundle@bbbbbb --to-repository my.private-registry.io/myname/bundle --config single-repo.yaml`

-The above configuration will ensure that the OCI Image `public-reg.io/exact-app@sha256:aaaaaaa` will be copied
+Given that the Bundle points to the OCI Image `public-reg.io/exact-app@sha256:aaaaaaa`, the above command will copy it
 to `my.private-registry.io/myname/exact-app@sha256:aaaaaaa`.
 For other options of matching check
 the [Overrides section](#overrides)